Is Blogging Hard? The Truth About Making Money Blogging

 The Realistic Path to Profitable Blogging

 One of the biggest misconceptions about blogging is the idea that you can start a blog today and be making thousands of dollars within a few months.
-That’s just not a realistic expectation—and the reality is far from that.
+That is not a realistic expectation, and the reality is far from that.

-Even for experienced bloggers like me, the income from a blog can fluctuate significantly over time.
+Even for experienced bloggers, income from a blog can fluctuate significantly over time.

 These numbers are a far cry from the unrealistic claims many courses and Instagram ads tout, that you’ll be able to make $50,000 or more in just a few months from a brand new blog or online business.
 If it sounds too good to be true, it probably is.

-- The niche you’re in (some niches are more profitable than others)
+- The niche you choose (some niches monetize far more easily than others)

-- Whether you have an existing audience on a social platform or two
+- Whether you already have an audience on social platforms

-- Create digital products like eBooks and online courses
+- Creating digital products like ebooks or courses later on

 Factors for Blogging Success